leaf-ai/studio-go-runner/README.md

 In addition to the go dep generated dependencies this software uses the CUDA development 8.0 libraries.
 Releasing the service using versioning for Docker registries, or cloud provider registries requires first that the version for release is tagged with the desired version using the semver tool to first brand the README.md and other files and then to tag docker repositories.

-In order to asist with builds and deploying the runner a Dockerfile is provided to allow for builds without extensive setup.
+In order to assist with builds and deploying the runner a Dockerfile\_developer is provided to allow for builds without extensive setup.
 The Dockerfile requires Docker CE 17.06, or later, to build the runner.
 The first command only needs to be run when the compilation tools, or CUDA version is updated, it is lengthy and typically takes 30 minutes but is only needed once.
 The docker run command can be rerun everytime the source code changes quickly to perform builds.

 The build tool will produce a list of binaries produced by the build that can be feed into tools such as github-release from duat.
 The form of the docker run in the following example is what should be used when the release processing is not being done within the container.
 The piped commands will correct the output file names printed for the environment outside of the container context.

 ```
 dep ensure
-stencil < Dockerfile | docker build -t runner-build --build-arg USER=$USER --build-arg USER_ID=`id -u $USER` --build-arg USER_GROUP_ID=`id -g $USER` -
+stencil < Dockerfile_developer | docker build -t runner-build --build-arg USER=$USER --build-arg USER_ID=`id -u $USER` --build-arg USER_GROUP_ID=`id -g $USER` -
 docker run -v $GOPATH:/project runner-build | sed 's/\/project\//$GOPATH\//g'| envsubst
 ```

-If you are performing a release for a build using the containerize build then the GITHUB_TOKEN environment must be set in order for the github release to be pushed correctly.
+If you are performing a release for a build using the containerize build then the GITHUB\_TOKEN environment must be set in order for the github release to be pushed correctly.
 In these cases the command line would appear as follows:

 ```
 docker run -e GITHUB_TOKEN=$GITHUB_TOKEN -v $GOPATH:/project runner-build | sed 's/\/project\//$GOPATH\//g'| envsubst